jpchauvel/chauvel.org/blog/pypy-benchmark-take2.md

 - PyPy (tracing JIT)
-  - Excels on long-running, pure-Python compute workloads where hot loops are stable (often multiple× faster than CPython for these cases after warmup).
+  - Excels on long-running, pure-Python compute workloads where hot loops are stable (often multiple x faster than CPython for these cases after warmup).
   - Warmup matters: initial runs may be slower until the tracer optimizes hot paths.
   - C-extension compatibility is more limited than CPython, so Cython/Numba